yamchips/issue-tracker/Learning-notes.md

 This [picture](./public/metadata_example.png) also shows how metadata works in social media post.

+We can preview our website sharing result in these websites:

+1. metatags.io

+2. socialsharepreview.com

+3. opengraph.xyz

+### Optimize performance using cache

+In IssueDetaiPage, we fetch one user from database twice.
+We use cache function to wrap a function with expensive computation.

+To validate it, we add {log:['query']} in client.ts file and restart the server.
+Refresh one issue detail page, we only see one query to get the issue.

 ## Further work

 1. Update the status of an issue in edit issue page